French

 French will prepare you for:

-• Careers in health care, business, diplomacy, education, translation, and more
+• Careers in health care, business, diplomacy, global health, education, translation, interpretation, and more

 • Peace Corps